binaryphile/concorde/README.md

 dashes.

 How about a new option which lets us specify the greeting, something other than "Hello"?
-We'll use a short option of `-g`.
+We'll use a short option of `-g` and a long option of `--greeting`.
 I'll want the greeting stored in the variable "greeting" when all is said and done.

 I'll be using concorde's option parser, which means I'll need to know a bit about how it provides options to `mymain`.